 The best way to learn is to sign up for courses offered by a nearby Russian learning center or a specialized tutor.
 You’ll get a better understanding of the language and the test structure.

-If you’re at upper-intermediate or advanced levels, like B2 or C1, you can watch movies to learn Russian.
+You can watch movies to learn Russian if you’re at upper-intermediate or advanced levels, like B2 or C1.

 To help you prepare well for TORFL, plenty of samples and previous year’s papers are available on various sites.
 You can also find some materials on the Pushkin Institute website.